CERN/CAiMIRA/README.md

 ### COVID Calculator

-A risk assessment tool which simulates the long-range airborne spread of the SARS-CoV-2 virus for space managers.
+A risk assessment tool which simulates the airborne spread of the SARS-CoV-2 virus for space managers.

 ### CARA Expert App